-The trouble is in keeping them up to date.
+That alphabet soup is always needing something though.
+The trouble is in keeping your credentials and certifications up to date.
 Since most nurses hold multiple credentials and licenses, keeping track of expiration dates can be a nightmare.
-Here are some of the most common credentialing headaches (and how to overcome them).
+Here are some of the most common credentialing pain points and the best solution to each problem.

 Managing Nursing Credentials and Continuing Education Credits